prateekpuri01/Serving-Strategy-Predictions-with-Sparse-Data/README.md

 **Step 4**: Split the above data into test and train sets (25/75 split, respectively).
 Initialize a Logistic Regression (LR) classifier, and perform a grid search for regularization paramter optimization, benchmarked by accuracy scores.
 During the grid search use a cv parameter of 3.

-**Step 5**: Train the model on the training data using optimized parameters and then generate an accuracy score for the test data (which has been shielded from model up until this point) <br/>
+**Step 5**: Train the model on the training data using optimized parameters and then generate an accuracy score for the test data (which has been shielded from model up until this point). <br/>
-.

 **Step 6**: Also construct a stratified dummy classifier and apply the classifier to the test data for model evaluation purposes. <br/>

 **Step 7**: Repeat process for every P2 within the set P_active